 Go to a good salon and listen to their advice for your hair type.
 Go in with an idea of a look but also with an open mind.
 The style you want to achieve may not work with your hair and lifestyle, but they could suggest something that will," says Reed.

 Don't Be Afraid of Going Shorter

-"People often worry about going shorter feeling like they want to stay away from the 'set' look of their parents' generation.
-Pixie cuts, shorter bobs and fringes can be really flattering framing the face, enhancing bone structure and drawing attention to your best features" says Paul Percival, co-founder of Percy & Reed.
+"People often worry about going shorter, feeling like they want to stay away from the 'set' look of their parents' generation.
+But pixie cuts, shorter bobs, and fringes can be really flattering framing the face, enhancing the bone structure and drawing attention to your best features," says Paul Percival, co-founder of Percy & Reed.

 "If you invest in a good haircut, you will really see the difference.
 Dry shampoos are essential for shorter styles, as you don't need to wash hair as much."

 Use Extensions to Give the Illusion of Thicker Hair